-Ein Karzyielia falls within "Area C," which covers nearly two thirds of the West Bank and remains under full Israeli civil and security control as stipulated by the Oslo II Accord, which was signed in 1995 between Israel and the Palestinian Authority.
+Aqaba falls within "Area C," which covers nearly two thirds of the West Bank and remains under Israel's full civil and security control, as laid down in the 1995 Oslo II Accord between Israel and the Palestinian Authority.

 Israel prohibits construction of cement and/or iron structures in the strategic Jordan Valley region, an agriculturally-rich area running along the Jordanian border.